Trade war delaying Chinese automaker’s US plans

-DETROIT (AP) — Chinese automaker GAC Motor says the U.S.-China trade war has delayed its plans to enter the American market.
+DETROIT (AP) — The U.S.-China trade war has delayed but not derailed Chinese automaker GAC Motor’s plans to enter the American market, company officials said Monday.

-Company President Yu Jun said Monday at Detroit’s North American International Auto Show the dispute is a factor in moving its U.S. product launch from the end of this year to the first half of 2020.
+Company President Yu Jun, speaking at Detroit’s North American International Auto Show, said the dispute is a factor in moving its U.S. product launch from the end of this year — as it announced at last year’s show — to June 2020.
+Still, analysts think they might have a longer road to the market.

-At its fifth Detroit show, GAC unveiled a concept called the Entranze.
-The “hyper family car” comes from GAC’s Los Angeles design center, one of three such U.S. facilities.

 President Donald Trump imposed tariff increases of up to 25 percent on $250 billion of Chinese imports over complaints Beijing steals or pressures companies to hand over technology.
 President Xi Jinping responded by imposing penalties on $110 billion of American goods.